efwoods/LexBot/README.md

 ## Notes:
 - I would like to scale the pipeline to accept a playlist of videos
 - I would like to add generative video & audio based off this data
-- I would like to host this for others to view/query
+- I would like to host this work on a website for others to view/query
 - TorchText may help with full phrases

 ## Question: